poyynt/xyloid/README.md

 - [ ] Make the admin panel useful (you can only post by entering the URL /admin/new into your browser's address bar after logging in).
 - [ ] Make the whole thing more pretty.
 - [ ] Add edit functionality.
+- [ ] Write template files for resetting and changing password.